subhamj-dev/Workspace-Intelligence-Platform/README.md

 - Error conditions (missing files, corrupt data, plugin failures)

 Tests should not depend on external resources or network access.
 Test fixtures should be self-contained.
-Hey cutie thanks for visiting my repo <3 also,
+Hey cutie patootie thanks for visiting my repo <3 also,